MatrixManAtYrService/rhizome/agent_primers/process_handling.md

 2. Add endpoint in `server.py` that calls the function
 3. Create environment modules in `src/rhizome/environments/*/` as needed
 4. All subprocess management handled automatically by `ProcessManager`

+To add new external tool dependencies:
+1. Define abstract interface in `src/rhizome/tools.py`
+2. Implement concrete external version using subprocess
+3. Create mock implementation in `tests/mocked_subprocesses.py`
+4. Add to `Tools` container class with dependency injection support
+5. Update tests to use mock implementations for fast testing